 After the age of 9, Freud joined the local primary school.
 From 1866 he continued his education at Sperl-Gymnasium in Leopoldstadt (in Europe gymnasiums prepare for university entrance), which at that time was one of the best schools of Vienna.

 The higher education in Europe at the end of the 19th century was influenced by the culture of antiquity.
-Apart from mathematics, history, and the natural sciences, the students learned Greek, Latin and the history of the antiquity.
-The influence of this classic education will find its echo in Freud’s psychoanalytical theory in terms based on Greek mythology, such as the Oedipus complex
+Apart from mathematics, history, and the natural sciences, the students learned Greek, Latin, and the history of antiquity.
+The influence of this classic education will find its echo in Freud’s psychoanalytical theory in terms based on Greek mythology, such as the Oedipus complex.

 Freud was an excellent student.
 He passed his final exams with distinctions.
-His family was aware of his special scientific genius from an early age, allowing him to have a room to himself, while his siblings shared theirs.
-Sigmund was undoubtfully his mother’s favourite child who called him “mein goldener Sigi”, “my golden Sigi”.
-When Sigmund studied his sister Anna was not allowed to play piano.
+His family was aware of his special scientific genius from an early age, allowing him to have a room to himself while his siblings shared theirs.
+Sigmund was undoubtably his mother’s favourite child, who called him “my golden Sigi” or “my golden Sigi.”
+When Sigmund studied, his sister Anna was not allowed to play piano.

 University of Vienna.
 Studies and Career

 In 1873, at age 17, Freud was admitted to the medical faculty at the University of Vienna.
-He finished the university as Doctor of Medicine not until 1881.
+He finished the university as a doctor of medicine not until 1881.
 Because of his broad interests, it took him nine years to get his degree in medicine.
-He participated in neurophysiological research under Ernst Brücke, visited lectures in philosophy under Franz Brentano and in zoology under Carl Claus, a strong supporter of Darwinism.
+He participated in neurophysiological research under Ernst Brücke, visited lectures in philosophy under Franz Brentano, and in zoology under Carl Claus, a strong supporter of Darwinism.

-After finishing the university Freud continued the research at the Vienna University in the field of neuropathology in the laboratory of Ernst Brücke.
-His research was dedicated to studies on nervous tissue of vertebrates.
+After finishing the university, Freud continued the research at the Vienna University in the field of neuropathology in the laboratory of Ernst Brücke.
+His research was dedicated to studies on the nervous tissue of vertebrates.
 In 1885, he completed his research acquiring habilitation in neurology.

 Marriage